California Institution for Women (CIW)

 Molly Hill has been acting Warden or Warden at the California Institution for Women (CIW) since January 2017.
-She began her career with the California Department of Corrections and Rehabilitation on November 11, 1992, as a Correctional Officer assigned to the California State Prison-Los Angeles County.
+She began her career with the California Department of Corrections and Rehabilitation on Nov.
+11, 1992, as a Correctional Officer assigned to the California State Prison-Los Angeles County.
 On October 2, 2000, she promoted to Correctional Sergeant.
 On May 9, 2003, she promoted to Correctional Lieutenant.

 On October 3, 2005, she transferred to the California Institution for Men (CIM) and on July 3, 2006, she promoted to Correctional Captain.
 During her tenure as the Facility Captain at CIM, she was responsible for all areas associated with housing and rehabilitation, which encompassed Education, Vocation, Substance Abuse Treatment Programs, Inmate Leisure Time Activity Groups and inmate lead support groups.